Power supply to Sipah tribe area restored

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BARA: The supply of electricity to the Afridi Sipah tribe area has been restored, residents said on Tuesday.
+BARA: Supply of electricity to the Afridi Sipah tribe area has been restored, residents said on Tuesday.

-Talking to reporters, Senator Momin Khan asked the government to provide all facilities, including, drinking water and electricity besides undertaking uplift projects.
-“The work has yet to be carried out on the projects that were approved by the previous government,” he said, adding, the projects pertained to the health, education, road infrastructure.
-He said the schemes should be completed on time in order to facilitate the people and resolve their problems.
-“It is our responsibility to provide all facilities and take up the issues of the people with the authorities concerned,” he maintained.

-BARA: The supply of electricity to the Afridi Sipah tribe area has been restored, residents said on Tuesday.
+BARA: Supply of electricity to the Afridi Sipah tribe area has been restored, residents said on Tuesday.